 Earth's axis of rotation is tilted 23.5°.
 That makes the latitudes of +23.5° and −23.5° special.
 But how?
 Other useful, but imaginary, lines around Earth that are parallel to the Equator are called lines of latitude.
 They are numbered from 0° to 90°.
 The one at 0° is the equator itself.
 The higher the number, the farther north (if it’s a + number) or south (if it’s a − number).

 You may have noticed two special lines of latitude on a globe of the world: One in the Northern Hemisphere called the Tropic of Cancer at +23.5° latitude and one in the Southern Hemisphere called the Tropic of Capricorn at − 23.5° latitude.

 At these latitudes, the sun is directly overhead around noon on the solstices.
-In the Northern hemisphere, the Summer Solstice occurs when the sun is directly above the Tropic of Cancer, usually June 21.
-In the Southern Hemisphere, the Winter Solstice occurs when the sun is directly above the Tropic of Capricorn, usually December 21.
+In the Northern Hemisphere, the Summer Solstice occurs when the sun is directly above the Tropic of Cancer, usually June 21.
+In the Southern Hemisphere, the Summer Solstice occurs when the sun is directly above the Tropic of Capricorn, usually December 21.
 The solstice days are the days with the most (for Summer) or fewest (for Winter) hours of sunlight during the whole year.

 The sun is directly overhead at "high-noon" on the equator twice per year, at the two equinoxes.
 Spring (or Vernal) Equinox is usually March 20, and Fall (or Autumnal) equinox is usually September 22.
 Except at the equator, the equinoxes are the only dates with equal daylight and dark.
 At the equator, all days of the year have the same number of hours of light and dark.